MatthewSteen/MS-AREN-6960-Masters-Report/report/masters_report.md

 ## 3.x Advanced Sensors and Controls (lighting) (C1)

-The optimization process for this technology focused on two continuous variables; the `Minimum Limit Duration`, which is the minimum amount of time in minutes that the lighting power is reduced during demand limiting, and the `Maximum Limit Fraction`, which is the fractional limit of full load lighting power reduction where 1.0 indicates no reduction.
+The pre-optimization process for this technology focused on two continuous variables; the `Minimum Limit Duration`, which is the minimum amount of time in minutes that the lighting power is reduced during demand limiting, and the `Maximum Limit Fraction`, which is the fractional limit of full load lighting power reduction where 1.0 indicates no reduction.
 The `Maximum Limit Fraction` was fixed at 0.85 based on California's 2016 energy standard, which requires that all buildings greater than 929 m2 (10,000 ft2) be capable of automatically reducing total lighting power by at least 15% in response to a signal from the grid.

 For the optimization, the demand limit duration was simulated at fixed durations to determine the sensitivity of the results.
-The results showed very small changes in annual energy of about 1 USD with durations of 10 minutes to 320 minutes as shown in Figure x.
+The results showed very small changes in annual energy of about 1.00 USD with durations of 10 minutes to 320 minutes as shown in Figure x.

-, which for this analysis was 50% and 60 minutes respectively.

 ![image](png/measure_c1_optimization_results.png)